pylbbv/pylbbv/README.md

 ##### SWE dev best practices and CI testing

 - We have added both feature tests and regression tests to our test script in [tier2_test.py](./tier2_test.py).
 - We now have continous integration.
-We build our project and run tests using GitHub Actions for Windows 64-bit, on every pull request and commit to the repository!
+We automatically build our project and run tests using GitHub Actions for Windows 64-bit, on every pull request and commit to the repository!
 ![image](./orbital/CI.png)
 - All PRs require review and an approval before merging is allowed.
 All tests in CI must also pass.
 This follows standard best practices.